DianaStrahilova/Healthy-Foodie-Blog-PP4/README.md

    ![](./static/readme-images/lighthouse.png)

+   #### Browser Compatibility

+   Website was tested in Chrome and Safari on Laptop, Iphone and Ipad.
+It is fully responsive.

 ### Bugs

 - When I initially made the Recipe model I didn't include a slug field.
 Later on while I was creating the recipe detail view I decided I need to add it to the model.
 After adding it I encountered 'slug already exists' error, because I already had data in the database.
-Tried adding the slugfield as 'Description' field on 'Add Recipe' and it worked for a while until it started showing the same error again.
+Tried adding the slugfield as 'Description' field in 'Add Recipe' and it worked for a while until it started showing the same error again.
 After trying a lot of different ways to implement it, I came across [this article](https://stackoverflow.com/questions/29293096/change-slug-in-django-use-slugify) on [StackOverflow](https://stackoverflow.com/) and realised it is my mistake because I had it set to unique.
 I changed it up and on approval I can create the slug.

-- Got a lot of 'Template Not Found' error, which was also my mistake as I had set the project name instead to the app name.
+- Got a lot of 'Template Not Found' error, which was also my mistake as I had set the project name template path instead to the app.
 - Bootstrap5 CSS is used for this project, however later on in the development I have noticed the jquery and npm script tags are two different versions.
 When I change to different versions, my navbar would not collapse.
 Left it as it is.
 - CSS style sheet was not updating even after hard refreshing.
-[This article](https://stackoverflow.com/questions/52682812/django-css-not-updating) helped me to fix it.
+[This article](https://stackoverflow.com/questions/52682812/django-css-not-updating) helped me fix it.